 A company is bound by the decisions of its directors.
-To ensure that directors make decisions in the best interest of their company, Singapore common law and the Companies Act mandate directors fulfill both fiduciary and statutory duties.
+To ensure that directors make decisions in the best interest of their company, Singapore common law and the Companies Act mandate that directors fulfill both fiduciary and statutory duties.

 Fiduciary Duties of a Director

-With ultimate decision-making power, a director has an ethical and legal obligation to promote the financial well being of the company.
+With ultimate decision-making power, a director has an ethical and legal obligation to promote the financial well-being of the company.
 In upholding the fiduciary duties a director must:

 - Act in the best interest of the company: Directors are expected to give their undivided loyalty to the company.
 Therefore, all decisions should be made to benefit the interests of the company, while all personal and third party interest should be set aside.